secretstartups/handbook/support/managers/support-1-1s.html.md

 Discuss the career development and learning aspirations of the Support Engineer **at least quarterly** and provide guidance to help reach the goals.

-Agree and document a training plan that accomodates the aspirations and also meets the needs of the support team in terms of enhancing team skills and filling knowledge gaps.
+Agree on and document a training plan that accommodates those aspirations and meets the needs of the support team in terms of enhancing team skills and filling knowledge gaps.

-Agree checkin points to review progress and, if necessary, assist the Support Engineer to prioritize and allocate the time required for [Learning and Development](https://about.gitlab.com/handbook/people-group/learning-and-development/).
+Agree on checkin points to review progress and, if necessary, to assist the Support Engineer in prioritizing and allocating the time required for [Learning and Development](https://about.gitlab.com/handbook/people-group/learning-and-development/).

 [Further details on Career Development Page](https://about.gitlab.com/handbook/people-group/learning-and-development/career-development/#recomendations-for-managers-to-support-the-learning-of-team-members)